baptistelabat/robokite/README.md

 The solutions which are tested:

-* Mobile phone (webcam, accelerometer, magnetometer, and gyro if available) for kite position sensing
+* Mobile phone (webcam, accelerometer, magnetometer, and gyro if available) for kite position sensing from ground
-* Wifi streaming to a computer (might be raspberry) and processing whith python (simplecv) in a first step
+* Wifi streaming to a computer (might be raspberry) and processing with python (simplecv) in a first step
 * Processing with OpenCV for Android then streaming to reduce latency, in a second step
+* IMU embedded on kite with radio link to ground
 * A webserver (python tornado)
 * A browser with HTML5 as interface (websocket for real time, slider for controls, webgl for visualization, graphs, etc)
 * A common gamepad joystick to send orders